aws-observability/terraform-aws-observability-accelerator/README.md

 The AWS Observability accelerator for Terraform is a set of modules to help you configure Observability for your Amazon EKS clusters with AWS Observability services.
-This project proposes a core module to bootstrap your cluster with the AWS Distro for OpenTelemetry (ADOT) Operator for EKS, Amazon Managed Service for Prometheus (AMP), Amazon Managed Grafana (AMG).
+This project proposes a core module to bootstrap your cluster with the AWS Distro for OpenTelemetry (ADOT) Operator for EKS, Amazon Managed Service for Prometheus, Amazon Managed Grafana.
 Additionally we have a set of workloads modules to leverage curated ADOT collector configurations, Grafana dashboards, Prometheus recording rules and alerts.

-You can check our [examples](./examples) for different end-to-end integrations scenarios.

 We will be leveraging [EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints) repository to deploy the solution.

-## Example Usage
+## Getting started

+To quickstart with a complete workflow and view Aamzon EKS infrastructure dashboards, visit the [existing cluster with base and module example](./examples/existing-cluster-with-base-and-infra/)

+## How it works

 The sections below demonstrate how you can leverage AWS Observability Accelerator to enable monitoring to an existing EKS cluster.